 Are there any natural alternatives to prevent or treat presbyopia?

 Several vitamins, minerals, and enzymes may improve eye health and potentially delay or slow down the inevitable age-related vision changes.
 It is noteworthy that the nutrients listed below, have been studied in depth for the prevention and treatment of conditions such as age-related macular degeneration and cataracts.
 They do however give an indication and proof of principle as to their possible application in the prevention and treatment of presbyopia.

 Beta carotene & Vitamin A

-Is a powerful antioxidant and has been shown to protect from age-related macular degeneration, an age related condition affecting the retina.
-Moreover, it has been shown to lower risk for developing cataracts.
-The latter protective effect on the lens indicates that it may offer possible protection against the age related degeneration of the lens.
+Is a powerful antioxidant and has been shown to protect from age-related macular degeneration, an age-related condition affecting the retina.
+Moreover, it has been shown to lower the risk of developing cataracts.
+The latter protective effect on the lens indicates that it may offer possible protection against the age-related degeneration of the lens.

 Omega 3 fatty acids

 Found in fish such as salmon and sardines.
 It is a well-known anti-inflammatory, meaning it regulates the body’s response to injury or disease.
-It is known to be preventive of age-related macular degeneration.
-Being an anti-inflammatory, it has the potential to slow down the age related protein changes that are characteristic of presbyopia.
+It is known to be preventive for age-related macular degeneration.
+Being an anti-inflammatory, it has the potential to slow down the age-related protein changes that are characteristic of presbyopia.